MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Upgrade-to-RDSH-2016.md

 ## Upgrading a RDS session-based collection
 In order to keep the down-time to a minimum, it is best to follow the steps below while upgrading a RDS session-based collection:

-1. Identify the servers to be upgraded, say, half the servers in the deployment.
+1. Identify the servers to be upgraded, say, half the servers in the collection.
 2. Prevent new connections to these servers by setting **Allow New Connections** to false.
 3. Log off all sessions on these servers.
 4. Remove these servers from the collection.
 5. Upgrade the servers to Windows Server 2016.
+6. Set **Allow New Connections** to "false" on the remaining servers in the collection.
-6. Add the upgraded servers back to their corresponding collections.
+7. Add the upgraded servers back to their corresponding collections.
+8. Remove the remaining set of servers to be upgraded from the collection.
+9. Set **Allow New Connections** to "true" on the upgraded servers in the collection.
-7. Now upgrade the remaining servers in the deployment by following steps 2 through 6 above.
+10. Now upgrade the remaining servers in the deployment by following steps 3 through 9 above.

 ## Upgrading a standalone RD Session Host server
 A standalone RD Session Host server can be upgraded anytime.